-By far the most fun paper I have ever written, started with comparing three books on their approach to Postmodern hermeneutics and then adding some own insights.
-I wrote on the need of community with both God and other people in order to make truth claims.
+By far the most fun paper I have ever written, started with comparing three books on their approach to Post-modern hermeneutics and then adding some own insights.
+I wrote on the need of community with both God and other people to make truth claims.
 Every individual has a subjective viewpoint, but only in community can the argument for that viewpoint become stronger.

 The Blind Model: The Role of Bartimaeus in Markan Discipleship (10:46-52)

 The conversation between Bartimaeus and Jesus is a very intriguing one.
 Analysing the passage makes clear that it is very crucial in Mark’s development of discipleship.
 Bartimaeus stands in big contrast with Jesus’ disciples.

 Tripping on STM: Cultural-Anthropological Approaches to the Presentation and Perception of Short-Term Mission

 In the last decades, short-term mission trips have boomed.
 Millions of dollars are spent to go to an (often) third-world country to do some missionary work there.
 In this critical paper, I wanted to look at how those mission trips are presented back home and how they are perceived by local mission workers in the target country.
 I belief money, time and energy are invested in short-term trips too flippantly without a good analysis beforehand.
 This paper helps to put a few arguments more in perspective.